replit/blog/posts/autoscale.md

 Any usage beyond your bundle will be charged starting at $0.000024/second.
 For more on pricing and limits, visit the [deployments page](https://replit.com/site/deployments) and the [Replit pricing page](https://replit.com/pricing).

-If you'd like to build a project with Autoscale
+If you'd like to build a project with Autoscale Deployments, then check out this [AI Meeting Transcriber tutorial](https://replit.com/@DavidAtReplit/Meeting-Transcriber?v=1).

 ## Static Deployments